CWAId-Catcher-Team/cwaid-catcher/README.md

 # cwald-catcher
 ## Notes
-Put your catched ids into the src/analyzer/ids directory and name it yourname_counter_date_time.
+Put your catched ids into the src/analyzer/ids directory and name it yourname_counter_date_time, where date and time correspond to the time where you started your sensor.
 Look into this directory and you see an example file.

 ## Meeting
 Time | Home